0.09

 • Sharing logic with other tools like Salt or Ansible is very difficult.

-• Some in-house solutions like libyui makes more difficult to contribute to the project.
+• Some in-house solutions like libyui make more difficult to contribute to the project.

 The easiest way to give Agama a try is to grab a live ISO image and boot it in a virtual machine.
 This is also the recommended way if you only want to play and see it in action.
 If you want to have a closer look, then clone and configure the project as explained in the next section.

-You can download them from the openSUSE Build Service.
+You can download the ISO from the openSUSE Build Service.

-• Make sure to download the correct ISO file according to your system architecture (eg. you would need to choose a file including x86_64 if you use an Intel or AMD 64-bit processor) and according to the system you want to install (openSUSE vs ALP).
+Make sure to download the correct ISO file according to your system architecture (eg. you would need to choose a file including x86_64 if you use an Intel or AMD 64-bit processor).

 Do not use the .local hostnames in untrusted networks (like public WiFi networks, shared networks), it is a security risk.
 An attacker can easily send malicious responses for the .local hostname resolutions and point you to a wrong Agama instance which could for example steal your root password!